F-theory models with 3 to 8 U(1) factors on K3 surfaces: Review of quadratic base change and anomaly cancellation condition

 \subsection{Anomaly cancellation condition}

 F-theory compactifications on an elliptic K3 surface times a K3 surface yields a 4d $N=2$ theory.
 The enhanced supersymmetry imposes a strong constraint on the theory.
-The tadpole cancellation condition without insertion of 3-branes indicates that the total number of 7-branes present in the compactification should be 24 \cite{K}.
+The tadpole cancellation condition without flux indicates that the total number of 7-branes present in the compactification should be 24 \cite{K}.
 We can perform a consistency check of F-theory models using this condition.
+The base of elliptic K3 $\times$ K3 is $\P^1 \times$ K3, and the condition to cancel the tadpole without a flux determines the form of the discriminant locus as $\{ 24 \}$ $\times$ K3 \cite{K}.
+7-branes are wrapped on K3 surfaces in the base, and they are parallel \cite{K}.
+Here, 24 points in the form of the discriminant locus are counted with multiplicity assigned.
 The Euler number of singular fiber \cite{Kod2} yields the number of the 7-branes wrapped on the component over which the singular fibers lie.
 The numbers of the 7-branes for the types of singular fibers of an elliptic K3 surface are listed in Table \ref{table fiber types and 7-branes in 2.2}.
 Euler numbers of the singular fibers of elliptic surfaces were computed in \cite{Kod2}.

 \begingroup \endgroup

 In section \ref{ssec4.2}, we perform the consistency checks of the resulting F-theory compactifications by confirming that this condition is satisfied.